pluralsh/documentation/pages/operations/managing-applications/bounce-application.md

 ## When to bounce an application

-Bouncing an application redeploys the application in your cloud provider.
-You may need to redeploy an installed application for reasons including:
+Bouncing an application restarts the appropriate running software in your cloud provider.
+You may need to bounce an installed application for reasons including:

+- Applying changes to an application that require a redeploy
 - Resolving transient errors in deployment
 - Resolving transient errors with your cloud provider
 - Refreshing the Plural Console to get an updated view of your repository

-- Applying changes to an application that require a redeploy
+Especially perceptive users may notice that behind the scenes, `plural bounce` runs `helm upgrade` with some special arguments.